Makes: 6 servings / Prep Time: 20 minutes / Cook Time: 40 minutes

 - 1/2 tsp.
 Black Pepper plus more to taste

-- 4 ounces Smoked Ham cut into small cubes
+- 1 cup cubed Smoked Ham cut into small cubes

 Instructions

-- Garnish with chopped green onion and the remaining chopped bacon.
-Serve hot!
+- Garnish + Serve.ย Top with 1/3 cup chopped Green Onions and the remaining bacon.
+Serve hot and enjoy!

 Notes